bochap-learning/bazel-temporal-fastapi/README.md

 ### Prerequisites

 To simplify application startup, an .env file is utilized to store environment variables.
 This file provides necessary configurations for both the application itself and its associated Docker Compose setup.
+To run this application, the .env file will need to be created.
+The format and variables required can be found in [.env.template](.env.template)

 ### Running